pyzo/zoof-website/index.rst

 Here is the main idea of Zoof: Download Zoof and start it up, set up an environment with the language of your choice, and start coding.
-An intuitive interface will guide novel users through the process, and will provide tutorial materials if necessary.
+An intuitive interface will guide novice users through the process, and will provide tutorial materials if necessary.
 At the same time, the interface does not get in the way and is powerful enough to support the workflow of advanced programmers.